marcboeker/gmail-to-sqlite/README.md

 - `--full-sync`: Optional.
 Forces a complete sync of all messages
 - `--message-id`: Required for `sync-message`.
 The ID of a specific message to sync
 - `--workers`: Optional.
 Number of worker threads (default: number of CPU cores)
+- `--help`: Show help information for commands and options

 ### Graceful Shutdown